jetstream-cloud/js2docs/docs/alloc/budgeting.md

 Although needs will vary largely depending on the type of project at hand, there are still some best practices and general considerations to keep in mind:

-- If you are entirely unsure about what kind of system resources your application needs, it may be a good starting point to monitor its usage on a local machine/workstation (if possible), for example using `top [-p PID]`.
+- If you are entirely unsure about what kind of system resources your application needs, it may be wise to start with an [Explore allocation](general-allocations.md){target=_blank} and run your own performance and scaling measurements to determine what sort of VM structure you'll need.
-- Budget high, but start low.
+- Try to budget high, but start low.
 Users often overestimate how much compute power their application really needs, **especially when it comes to GPUs**.
 Since [resizing an instance](../../general/instancemgt/#resize){target=_blank} to a larger flavor is always easy, we recommend starting small then scaling vertically as necessary.
-- Please consider padding your budget to add room for any extra time spent in development, experimentation, workflow setup, etc.
+- Please consider padding your budget to add room for any extra time spent in development, experimentation, workflow setup, etc. We usually recommend budgeting at least 10% of your time to development.

+!!! note
+    The recommendations that follow are intended to give a best guess on how to forecast, but nothing is perfect. **Under-budgeting and running out of SUs is not the end of the world!** In most cases, it is relatively uncomplicated to obtain additional credits and/or move up to the next ACCESS tier (at least until you reach the [Maximize ACCESS](research.md){target=_blank} threshold).
+If you would like to consult about your specific use case and allocation types or budgeting, please reach out to [help@jetstream-cloud.org](mailto:help@jetstream-cloud.org).

 ---